 In addition, do we yet have at our disposal, imaging technology that can accurately localise cancer within the prostate?
 The development of such a tool would clearly revolutionise the diagnosis of prostate cancer.
-After all, prostate cancer stands alone as the sole solid organ malignancy where targeted biopsies based upon imaging are not standard practice.
+After all, prostate cancer stands alone as the sole solid organ malignancy where targeted biopsies based upon imaging to detect suspicious lesions are not standard practice.
 With regard to this situation Dr Patrick Walsh stated in 2008, “To the young people here, if you want to make a substantial contribution to medicine for this decade and maybe for the century, address yourself to the problem of imaging of cancer within the prostate gland.”30.
 This is one of the fastest growing fields in prostate cancer and we have undeniably made great strides here.

 The negative predictive value (NPV) of multiparametric MRI (mpMRI) is excellent, especially for significant disease31.
 Studies have compared mpMRI against examination of whole mount prostate specimens.
 For example, Villiers et al demonstrated a sensitivity, specificity, positive and negative predictive value of 77%, 91%, 86% and 85% for tumour foci of 0.2mL, and 90%, 88%, 77% and 95% for tumour foci of >0.5mL respectively when dynamic contrast enhancement is added to the MRI sequence protocol 32.
 In an update from this group, sensitivity and specificity of 86% and 94% was reported for >0.5mL tumours33.
-Such findings are replicated in the systematic review by Futterer et al which found that mpMRI had detected clinically significant disease in 44% to 87% of men and had a negative predictive value of 63% to 98% where prostate biopsy or whole mount prostatectomy specimens were used as the reference standard31.
+Such findings are replicated in the systematic review by Futterer et al which found that mpMRI had detected clinically significant disease in 44% to 87% of men and had a negative predictive value of 63% to 98% where prostate biopsy or whole mount prostatectomy specimens were used as the reference standard with much of the variability related to differences in scanners, reporting and importantly, the definition of clinically significant prostate cancer31.
+Modern series point to a NPV of 5-10%.
 It is not a perfect diagnostic test as it misses some high volume Gleason 6 or low volume Gleason 7 and very rarely higher grade disease34.
 Compared to our current standard of care upon which we make treatment decisions and which is 30-50% inaccurate, it is substantially better28.

 Studies have also compared the diagnostic accuracy of mpMRI against transperineal template mapping biopsy.
-This study design is particularly useful, as they so not apply a selection bias to the population.
-One example is Arumainayagam et al in 2013.
-They showed, as we know, that for the detection of any cancer mpMRI is a poor test with a NPV of between 60% and 63%35.
+This study design is particularly useful, as they do not apply a selection bias to the population.
+Arumainayagam et al (2013) showed, as we know, that for the detection of any cancer mpMRI is a poor test with a NPV of between 60% and 63%35.
 However, when thresholds of histological risk are applied the results are excellent.
 For Gleason ≥3+4 disease and/or a maximum cancer core length ≥4mm the NPV was between 85% and 90% 35.
 For Gleason ≥4+3 and/or a maximum cancer core length of ≥6mm the NPV was 93% to 97% 35.
 Naturally these levels of risk must be applied to an individual patient, their expectations and what level of risk they are willing to accept.
-Similar studies from numerous centres have demonstrated similar results36-41.
+Other studies from numerous centres have demonstrated similar results36-41.
 However, not wishing to rest on the evidence we have already, the PICTURE 42 and PROMIS 43 trials are set to report in the near future.

 Reason 3 – ‘Focal therapy ‘treats’ men who don’t need treatment.’